ansys/pyansys-dev-guide/doc/source/doc-style/docstrings.rst

 Parameters
 ----------
-Both classes and methods have parameters in their function signatures.
-All parameters in a function signature should appear in the ``Parameters`` section for the class or method.
+Functions and class methods may have parameters in their signatures.
+All these parameters should be documented in the ``Parameters`` section. signature should appear in the ``Parameters`` section for the class or method.

 Here is an example of a ``Parameters`` section for a class in PyAEDT: